goblinfactory/konsole/README.md

 Low ceremony, simply to use C# (.NET standard) windowing console library, providing progress bars, windows and forms and drawing for console applications.
 Build UX's like the following in very few lines of code.

 **Konsole is the ONLY simple threadsafe way to write to the C# console window.** Write your own threadsafe wrapper at your peril.
 Even wrapping using Akka.NET console writer will not keep your sanity.
-(See section on threading below) :D
+[See my notes on threading](docs/threading.md) :D

 If you have any questions on how to use Konsole, please join us on Gitter (https://gitter.im/goblinfactory-konsole) and I'll be happy to help you.